open-rsx/rsb-manual/troubleshooting.rst

   not a problem.
 However, to save yourself and us time and effort, we ask you to keep the following things in mind when reporting bugs.

+  Check whether the problem is known: go to `new issue`_ and try to find a description of the problem in the "Issues" list.
+If there is none, create a new issue (see below), otherwise edit and extend the existing issue as necessary.

   Include the following information in your bug report:

     Platform